protolambda/eth2-val-tools/README.md

   eth2-val-tools keystores [flags]

 Flags:
+  -h, --help                     help for keystores
-      --out-loc string           Path of the output data for the host, where wallets, keys, secrets dir, etc. are written (default "assigned_data")
+      --insecure                 Enable to output insecure keystores (faster generation, ONLY for ephemeral private testnets --out-loc string           Path of the output data for the host, where wallets, keys, secrets dir, etc. are written (default "assigned_data")
       --prysm-pass string        Password for all-accounts keystore file (Prysm only) --source-max uint          Maximum validator index in HD path range (excl.)
       --source-min uint          Minimum validator index in HD path range (incl.)
       --source-mnemonic string   The validators mnemonic to source account keys from.

 ```

 ### `mnemonic`